Healthy gardener’s pie recipe – Unofficial Slimming World vegetarian recipe

 More recipes you may enjoy

-If you are vegetarian or want to eat more vegetarian or plant-based meals I have a full list of vegetarian and vegan recipes which are tasty on Slimming World.
+If you are a vegetarian or want to eat more vegetarian or plant-based meals, I have a full list of tasty Slimming World vegetarian and vegan recipes.

 Which meal do you struggle with ideas for on your healthy diet?
-I have lists of breakfast ideas and lunch ideas and easy family meals if that helps you.
+I have lists of breakfast ideas, lunch ideas, and easy family meals if that helps you.

 Print